Summary

 "We typically design for the perfect path.
 Do you design and plan and test for the unexpected path?"

-"If you begin to add disruptions, you'll see that there's a big difference between outcomes."
+"If you begin to add interruption, you’ll see a big difference in what comes out of that study."

-"You want to let them know that it’s a bit non-typical."
+"You want to let participants know it’s a bit non-typical and they are not being tricked or evaluated."

 More Videos